sachiniyer/cheap_portable_k3s/README.md

 cluster slightly more secure and control the traffic that hits the cluster better.

+## Open Source Friendly

+I wanted to try to use open source software for pretty much everything (down to the bios).
+This was because I wanted to not only support open source projects, but see if I could really run this without having to rely on any proprietary software.

+## Resiliency

+Ideally I wanted to design something that had non-resilient cheap hardware and a very resilient architecture.
+I wanted to make sure that the cluster would have a much higher uptime than would be expected of it.

 ## k3s

 I really wanted to make a kubernetes cluster not just to learn, but